FullFact/full_fact_email/README.md

 PDF processing relies on the free utlilty **pdftotext**.
 This is normally available on linux stystems.
 On Windows, it installs as part of the default git installation.

+Emails often repeat the same information more than once, for exampmple as formatted text with a plain text alternative.
+The output will include all copies.
+The sentence recognition code will not always make the same decisions on where to split them.